Hurricanes halt Highlanders as Chiefs rout Sunwolves

-Wellington, March 24, 2018 (AFP) - - Wellington Hurricanes ended Otago Highlanders' perfect start to the Super Rugby season with a 29-12 victory Saturday, as Waikato Chiefs kept the Sunwolves winless in a 61-10 rout in Tokyo.
+Wellington (AFP) - Wellington Hurricanes ended Otago Highlanders' perfect start to the Super Rugby season with a 29-12 victory Saturday, as Waikato Chiefs kept the Sunwolves winless in a 61-10 rout in Tokyo.

 The Hurricanes scored four tries to two, extending an impressive home record which includes wins over defending champions Canterbury Crusaders and the Auckland Blues.